 A. Yes however the island is seasonal and most hotels are open from April to September/October.
 However, we do offer some hotels which are open all year round and some hotels and apartments that open earlier to take advantage of the lovely spring weather.

-A. You should make sure the date you are travelling home is before the expiry date of your passport.
-There are currently no required innoculations or visa requirements to visit Sicily when travelling from the UK,
+A. You should make sure the date you are travelling home is 6 months before the expiry date of your passport, there are no current visa or innoculations required if travelling from the UK.

 ||Request your Free Holidays Collection Brochure >|